AllendeMateo/ContactosApp/README.md

 Credits
 Built by [Mateo Allende] with invaluable assistance from Grok (xAI)—a coding companion smarter than your average AI!
-Inspired by AOSP Contacts, but with a twist of personal flair.
+Inspired by AOSP Contacts, but with additional privacy features.